-The Pentium 4 processor in the 775-land package introduces a new methodology for managing processor temperatures which is intended to support acoustic noise reduction through fan speed control.
-Selection of the appropriate fan speed will be based on the temperature reported by the processor's thermal diode.
-If the diode temperature is greater than or equal to $T{CONTROL}$, the processor case temperature must remain at or below the temperature as specified by the thermal profile.
-If the diode temperature is less than $T{CONTROL}$ then the case temperature is permitted to exceed the thermal profile, but the diode temperature must remain at or below $T{CONTROL}$.
+The Pentium 4 processor introduces a new methodology for managing processor temperatures that is intended to support acoustic noise reduction through fan speed control.
+Selection of the appropriate fan speed is based on the temperature reported by the processor's Thermal Diode.
+If the diode temperature is greater than or equal to $T{CONTROL}$, then the processor case temperature must remain at or below the temperature as specified by the thermal profile.
+If the diode temperature is less than $T{CONTROL}$, then the case temperature is permitted to exceed the thermal profile, but the diode temperature must remain at or below $T{CONTROL}$.
 Systems that implement fan speed control must be designed to take these conditions into account.
 Systems that do not alter the fan speed only need to guarantee the case temperature meets the thermal profile specifications.